SynApps/trackman/README.md

 # Trackman

-Trackman is a Heroku add-on that enables you to handle your maintenance and error pages with the rest of your app and hosts the production version of those files in the cloud when you deploy.
+Trackman is a Heroku add-on that hosts your maintenance pages and their assets outside your app.

-* It works with rails-like conventions.
-* It is rack-based.
-* It will push your pages and all their internal assets upon application initialization.

-## Information

-### Platform support
+Version them as a part of your project.

-Trackman works out of the box for Ruby(1.8.7 and 1.9.3) on
+works out of the box for Ruby(1.8.7 and 1.9.3) on
 * Rails 2
 * Rails 3

+##Quick peek
+###The first time
+* Create maintenance pages as if they were served by your app.
+* Run a rake task to setup the heroku configs.
+* Deploy the changes and boot your app.

+### Need to change your layout or assets?
+Simply modify those pages, link different assets, go crazy...
+Trackman will sync upon application boot on your next deployment.

 ## Getting started